Rohland/barky/README.md

 - `timeout` defaults to 5000 (5 seconds)
 - `headers` - a custom set of headers (see example below) - these can include environment variables using $ prefix
 - `vary-by` - enables variations of a given url, an instance for each variation is monitored
-- `validators` - enables a set of custom validators that must all be successful
+- `validators` - enables a set of custom validators (expect values to be truthy to pass)
 - `alert` - defines the alert rules, see below

 **Alerts**